This is the 9th Video in a 10 Part Series on making gumpaste flowers that are beginner-friendly.

-After dusting my hands with cornflour I’m rolling the gumpaste into a ball with my hands.
-Now I’m painting some glue in the base of the container.
+After dusting my hands with cornflour, I’m rolling the gumpaste into a ball with my hands.
+Now I’m painting some glue on the base of the container.
 Refer to Video at 12:56

 Next, I’m placing the ball of gumpaste into the container and slightly flattening it.